Content Personalisation

 Personalising content has become more accessible, thanks to the collection of user-related data.
 That’s why many businesses have moved towards content personalisation and building a successful strategy to adjust the content based on a user.

-Personalisation increases the relevance of content for a consumer.
-That doesn’t mean you need to personalise each content for them meticulously.
+Personalisation increases the relevance of content for consumers.
+That doesn’t mean you need to personalise each piece of content meticulously.
 Instead, placing even the slightest variety of information, like their name, in an offer email may bring results.
-Other forms of content that you can customise include newsletters, headlines, sections of a website, and personalised CTAs, to name a few.

 As you can understand, the range of content personalisation can vary quite a bit, primarily based on the user data that a website or business can collect.
 For instance, industry giants like Amazon or Netflix can personalise much of their content and even create personalised suggestions for individual users because of the available data.